neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 The number of system calls (`sy`) is the reason to have wireguard in the kernel instead of userland.
 The userland port made the most system calls to transfer the least data.
-The idle number (`id`) also shows a difference big enough for a user to notice; the in-kernel version uses a bit less CPU time overall.
+The idle number (`id`) also shows a difference big enough for a user to notice; the userland port eats up a bit more CPU time overall.

 ### On Linux?